HOW SUPPORT ACT CAN HELP

-HOW SUPPORT ACT CAN HELP

 The Support Act Wellbeing Helpline is staffed by professional counsellors who offer expertise in all areas related to mental health.
 It is free, confidential and open to anyone in music or the arts.
-Call 1800 959 500, 24/7, 365 days a year.
+Call 1800 959 500.

 First Nations Support

 Support Act seeks to provide a culturally safe experience for Aboriginal and Torres Strait Islander artists, artist managers, crew and music workers.
 We employ a First Nations Social Worker and have established a dedicated support line for those seeking mental health and wellbeing support.

 We recognise and celebrates the incredible contribution made by crew – past, present and in the future – to the Australian Music Industry.
 We are proud to partner with CrewCare and the Australian Road Crew Association (ARCA) to ensure that all crew can access our services.

 WHO WE CAN HELP

-We help artists and music workers of all kinds – and from all genres and regions.
+We help music workers of all kinds – and from all genres and regions.
 We will also consider applications from dependents of a deceased artist or music worker and prioritise assisting with expenses related to the care of children.

 TO QUALIFY FOR FINANCIAL HELP YOU WILL NEED TO…